JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** Yes

 Each night, you may choose a player.
-The Moderator will tell you that player's alighment: Good or Evil.
+The Moderator will tell you that player's alignment: Good or Evil.

 In games involving multiple Evil factions, and/or Evil human members of the Wolf/Vampire team(s), this role can be even more powerful than the [Seer](#seer).